Heapons/sp-discordrelay/README.md

 Hides any message that begins with ! or /, discrelay_message needs to be enabled for this to work.

 ### discrelay_msg_textcol & discrelay_msg_varcol
-	("%s[%sDiscord%s] %s%s%s#%s%s%s: %s", 	g_msg_textcol, g_msg_varcol, g_msg_textcol,
-								g_msg_varcol, discorduser, g_msg_textcol,
-								g_msg_varcol, discriminator, g_msg_textcol,
-								message)
-discorduser, discriminator, and message are discord things, but g_msg_textcol and g_msg_varcol refer to the colors used for the message that will be sent to the server when doing discord -> server.
+The colors used for the message that will be sent to the server when doing discord -> server.
 The plugin uses morecolors.inc to supply the colors, so when setting the cvar make sure to set it like {red} for example.
 Depending on the game you are using different options to set the color can be chosen such as using hex (more information here https://forums.alliedmods.net/showthread.php?t=247770).

 ### discrelay_printsbppbans
 Print bans, if SBPP is installed on the server.